zubayer-talukder/C-programing-problem-solving/README.md

 Here you can easily find  C programme code and you can also find the result in picture formate

-if you find any kind of problem please let it know to me on
+if you find any kind of problem please feel free to inform me. on facebook

-facebook.com/zubayer.000
+m.me/zubayer.000